jkimthu/history-lessons/README.md

 A6. like A5, heated scatter plots but tau vs lambda
 	(interdivision time vs mean growth rate across cell cycle)

+A7. like A5, heated scatter plots but for added size vs lambda
+	(looks at added volume and added length)

 B1.
 Mean division size vs mean birth size, population level